Feds net three more guilty pleas in staged 18-wheeler accident scam

 NEW ORLEANS — Federal authorities secured three more guilty pleas Wednesday in their ambitious case against several criminal groups who intentionally staged accidents with 18-wheelers in order to collect from fraudulent lawsuits.

-The defendants, who join a growing list of scam artists who have already pleaded guilty and agreed to cooperate with the government, include a ringleader who operated as an organizer.
+The defendants, joining a growing list of scam artists who have already pleaded guilty and agreed to cooperate with the government, include a ringleader who worked directly with local attorneys to carry out the high-risk schemes.

 Roderick Hickman, 49, of Baton Rouge, was described by the U.S. Attorney’s office as an organizer who worked with local accident attorneys to pack cars with passengers and intentionally sideswipe tractor trailers, mostly in eastern New Orleans.